damonbarry/umock-c/devdoc/umock_c_lib_requirements_with_ids.md

 A test written with umock_c looks like below:

-Let’s assume unit A depends on unit B. unit B has a function called test_dependency_1_arg.
+Let's assume unit A depends on unit B. unit B has a function called test_dependency_1_arg.

-In unit B’s header one would write:
+In unit B's header one would write:

 ```c
 #include "umock_prod.h"